Giovanni (footballer, born 1972): Second return to Santos

 After passing the team's medical exams, Giovanni returned to Santos on 13 January 2010, with a contract until August.
 Although he played very few matches for the club, he finally managed to win his first title with Santos, the Campeonato Paulista.
 In June 2010 season, he announced his retirement from professional football.

 International career

 Giovanni earned 18 caps with the Brazil national team, scoring six goals for the "seleção".
 He was a member of the team that won the 1997 Copa América, and also represented his Country during the 1998 World Cup in France, where Brazil went on to reach the final, only to suffer a 3–0 defeat to the host nation.

 Style of play

-A versatile playmaker, his natural and favorite position was as an attacking midfielder, but he could also play as a forward, being an exceptional goalscorer.
-He was predominantly known for his world-class technique, his exceptional dribbling skills, and his outstanding flair and creativity on the ball, which saw him employ a variety of crafty moves, as well as his passing accuracy and goalscoring ability.
+A versatile playmaker, his favorite position was as an attacking midfielder, but he could also play as a forward, being a goalscorer.
+He was predominantly known for his technique, his exceptional dribbling skills, and his outstanding flair and creativity on the ball, which saw him employ a variety of crafty moves, as well as his passing accuracy and goalscoring ability.